Parks on the Air (POTA)

 20m,CW) - Park reference and park name

-- Contacted button to log a QSO in one tap
+- Contacted button (green) to log a QSO in one tap

-- Tried button to mark an attempted contact you couldn't complete
+- Tried button (orange) to mark an attempted contact you couldn't complete

-- Retry button to mark the activator for follow-up so you can come back to them later
+- Try Later button (purple) to flag the activator for follow-up so you can come back to them later

-After tapping Contacted, Tried, or Retry, the action buttons are replaced by a status badge showing the current state.
+After tapping Contacted, Tried, or Try Later, the action buttons are replaced by a status badge showing the current state.
 A small undo button on the badge lets you revert the action if you change your mind.

 Filtering POTA Spots